itteco/iframely/README.md

 There are following types for now:
  - `"text/html"` - this could be rendered as `<iframe>`.
  - `"application/javascript"` - JavaScript widget with dynamic page embedding with `<script>` tag.
- - `"text/x-safe-html"` - this is internal type for plugins.
-It will be converted to `"application/javascript"`.
-That will be script which dynamically renders html on page.
-See [x-safe-html](#x-safe-html) for details.
+ - `"text/x-safe-html"` - this is an internal type for plugins.
+It will be converted to `"application/javascript"` delivered through iframely's `/render.js` endpoint.
  - `"application/x-shockwave-flash"` - flash widget, will be rendered with `<iframe>`.
  - `"video/mp4"` - html5 video.
 Will be rendered with `<iframe>`.
 TODO: render with `<video>` tag.
  - `"image"` - this is image which will be rendered with `<img>` tag.
 Following types - is specified image format.
 If format is not specified engine will try to detect it by fetching image head.